Contents

 Automation to Reduce Time-Consuming Tasks

-Even in the most well-run building departments, staff spend valuable time on repetitive administrative tasks like data entry, document filing, and status updates.
+Even in the most well-run building departments, staff spend hours each week on repetitive administrative tasks: data entry, document filing, and status updates.
 Automating these tasks not only improves efficiency but also increases job satisfaction.

-“You get nothing but smiles when your coworkers have some free time because a system is working better and automation can eliminate those duplicative processes,” he recalled.
+“You get nothing but smiles when your coworkers have some free time because a system is working better and automation can eliminate those repetitive processes,” he recalled.

 Configurable Workflows

 But what if you buy a software and it doesn’t quite work the way you want it to?
-Off-the-shelf solutions often force departments to adapt to rigid workflows, which can create new inefficiencies instead of solving old ones.
-All of a sudden, this automation becomes your Achilles’ heel.
-It can slow your department down.
+Off-the-shelf solutions often force departments to adapt to rigid workflows.

 - Automate Steps in the Process: Reduce manual tasks by setting up triggers for approvals, notifications, and document reviews.

-- Adjust to Changing Regulations: Update workflows when new ordinances or state laws require process changes.
+- Adjust to Changing Regulations: Update workflows when new ordinances or state laws require changes.

-- Improve Efficiency Across Departments: Ensure different teams (permitting, code enforcement, planning, etc.) can collaborate seamlessly.
+- Improve Efficiency Across Departments: Ensure different teams (permitting, code enforcement, planning, etc.) can collaborate easily.

 City A: Small Municipality (Simple, Centralized Process)